Aphoh/inference-context-parallel-pres/main.typ

         )
       }

-      // Draw nodes and labels
-      for i in range(4) {
+      // Draw nodes with Q (fixed) and labels inside for i in range(4) {
         let pos = positions.at(i)